BabakShah/SDC-AdvancedLaneLines/README.md

 To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:
 ![alt text][image2]-->

-#### 2. Color transformation, gradients to create a thresholded binary image
+#### 2. Combining color and gradient thresholds to create a binary image

-I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines # through # in `another_file.py`).
-Here's an example of my output for this step.  (note: this is not actually from one of the test images)
+I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines # through # in `AdvancedLaneLine.py`).
+Here's an example of my output for this step.

 ![alt text][image3]

 #### 3. Perspective transform

-The code for my perspective transform includes a function called `warper()`, which appears in lines 1 through 8 in the file `example.py` (output_images/examples/example.py) (or, for example, in the 3rd code cell of the IPython notebook).
-The `warper()` function takes as inputs an image (`img`), as well as source (`src`) and destination (`dst`) points.
+The code for my perspective transform includes a function called `unwarp()`, which appears in lines 104 through 132 in the file `AdvancedLaneLine.py`.
+The `unwarp()` function takes as inputs an image (`img`), as well as source (`src`) and destination (`dst`) points.
 I chose the hardcode the source and destination points in the following manner:

 ```python
 src = np.float32(